 Sacred geometric images found in Buddhist, Hindu and Jain art, mandalas are symmetrical circular forms that typically comprise a central deity surrounded by motifs and symbols.
-Often used by devotees as a meditation tool, a mandala is intended to function as a spiritual map or microcosm of the universe, which one may travel along to merge with the central figure, and a consecrated, sacred space that can serve as a ground for the gods.
+Often used by devotees as a meditation tool, a mandala is intended to function as a diagram or map of the central figure’s spiritual realm.
 When hung in temples or monasteries, mandalas are also thought to have a talismanic power, protecting the structure from destruction or deterioration by reinforcing the space spiritually.
 The structure of mandalas varies from one religious context to another, with the most elaborate and codified ones found in East Asian sects of Buddhism, particularly Tibetan, Pure Land and Shingon Buddhism.
 A mandala may be painted on paper or cloth such as in Thangka paintings, as well as drawn on ground with white and coloured threads or rice powders.
-In some instances, it may be fashioned in bronze, or rendered in stone, like it is at the Borobudur in Java.
+In some instances, it may be fashioned in bronze, or rendered in stone, like it is at the Borobudur temple in Indonesia.

 Towards the end of the first millennium CE, a more elaborately structured Vajrayana Buddhist imagery developed in the eastern and northern Indian subcontinent under the rule of the Pala dynasty, particularly at the centres of Nalanda and Kurkihar.
 These were heavily influenced by Tantric symbolism, which was layered onto existing Buddhist iconography and adjusted to reflect core Buddhist principles and ways of envisioning the world.
 It is during this period that new, visually impactful ways of representing Buddhist figures and the cosmic order emerged.
 These primarily took the form of mandalas as well as the many-limbed and many-headed forms of bodhisattvas.
-The concentric shapes of a mandala’s structure, which enclosed the central Buddha or bodhisattva figure, were populated with images of associated symbols and deities – symbols that had also been depicted as objects held in the many hands of Tantric deities, where they likewise appeared to emanate from and surround the figure.
 Such visually potent imagery was meant to enhance the devotee’s meditation practice and provide a faster path to enlightenment.
-Notable mandalas established in India before the decline of Buddhism include the Ashta Maha-Bodhisattva mandala, which shows eight major bodhisattvas encircled around a large central Buddha, usually Sakyamuni or Vairocana; and the Dharmadhatu Vagishvara mandala, which features Hindu deities along its outer boundary acting as guardians.
+Notable mandalas established in India before the decline of Buddhism include the Ashta Maha-Bodhisattva mandala, which shows eight major bodhisattvas encircled around a large central Buddha, usually Sakyamuni or Vairochana; and the Dharmadhatu Vagishvara mandala, which features Hindu deities along its outer boundary acting as guardians.

 Mandalas have also found their way into alternative belief systems in the West, particularly New Age practices, with some — such as the Swiss psychoanalyst Carl Jung — suggesting that they may be psychological tools through which the conscious self tries to assemble and harmonise with the unconscious.